akamai/edgegrid-curl/README.md

 Python-based command wrapper for cURL to sign requests for Akamai OPEN APIs.

-egcurl is a simple wrapper around cURL to help with calling Akamai OPEN APIs.
-The script examines a subset of curl command arguments in order to produce a request signature, then uses curl to make the API call with all the original arguments plus the computed request signature.
+egcurl is a simple wrapper around cURL to help with calls to Akamai OPEN APIs.
+The script intercepts a subset of curl command arguments in order to produce a request signature, then uses curl to make the API call with all the original arguments plus the computed request signature.

 Note that there is now a simpler command line utility, httpie, which doesn't depend on you already knowing how to use cURL.
 It is available [here](https://github.com/akamai-open/httpie-edgegrid) or by calling